 However, with these elegant closet door ideas, you don’t need to have a walk-in closet to feel elegant.
-A small wardrobe can just as efficiently serve you well if you have a smaller bedroom or tiny home.
+A small wardrobe can just as easily serve you well if you have a smaller bedroom or tiny home.

 Different styles of doors will affect the overall functionality of your wardrobe and come with their own pros and cons as well.
-Folding closet doors, for example, may require some space outside the closet to allow them to open and can cast shadows on the contents of your closet, but they are great space savers.
+Folding closet doors, for example, may require some space outside the closet to allow them to open and can cast shadows on the contents of your closet but they are great space savers.

 Typical closet doors come in four styles:

-Accessible and inexpensive, these doors come in a variety of materials.
+Popular and inexpensive, these doors come in a variety of materials.
 Two panels are mounted on hinges, and the doors slide outward to open.